amlacommerce/znode-docs/docs/quickstart-guide/installing-dependencies/README.md

 Elasticsearch also assumes that a Windows Environment Variable will point to the JDK install path.
 To set this, follow these steps:
 1. Open a command prompt as an administrator.
 1. Run `setx -m JAVA_HOME "C:\Program Files\Java\jdk1.8.0_102"` at the command prompt.
 Update the path to match that of the local JDK installation if necessary.
-1. The variable can be verified by running `echo %JAVA_HOME%`.
+1. The variable can be verified by restarting the command prompt and running `echo %JAVA_HOME%`.

 ## Part 2: Installing Elasticsearch
 Follow these steps to install Elasticsearch.
 Znode officially supports Elasticsearch v5.5, but other versions may also work.